NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/Readme.md

 ## Project Description

-I plan to prepare a Lung RadioTherapy patient cohort for deep learning segmentation and annotation.
-I will use Slicer and other NA-MIC tools to register patients' follow-up scans to their original planning CT scans as a preparatory step for deep learning.
+We plan to prepare a Lung RadioTherapy patient cohort for deep learning segmentation and annotation.
+We will first use Slicer and other NA-MIC tools to register patients' follow-up scans to their original planning CT scans as a preparatory step for deep learning. if time allows, we will train a deep neural network to predict patient outcomes from the time series data.

 ## Objective